jdx/mise/docs/ide-integration.md

 # IDE Integration

-Editors and IDEs work differently than interactive shells.
-Usually, they will either inherit the environment from your current shell (this is the case if you start it from a terminal like `nvim .` or `code .`) or will have [their own way to set up the environment](https://code.visualstudio.com/docs/supporting/faq#_resolving-shell-environment-fails).
+Code editors and IDEs work differently than interactive shells.

+Usually, they will either inherit the environment from your current shell (this is the case if you start it from a terminal like `nvim .` or `code .`) or will have [their own way](https://github.com/microsoft/vscode-docs/blob/906acccd6180d8425577f8297ed29e221ad3daca/docs/supporting/faq.md?plain=1#L238) to set up the environment.

 Once you have launched the IDE, it won't reload the environment variables or the `PATH` provided by `mise` if you update your mise configuration files.
-Therefore, we cannot rely on the `mise activate` method to automatically set up the editor.
+Therefore, we cannot rely on the default `mise activate` method to automatically set up the editor.

 There are a few ways to make `mise` work with your editor:

 - Some editors or IDE plugins have direct support for `mise` and can let you select the tools/sdk path from the IDE settings.
-This will get you access to the tool binary but won't load the environment variables.
+This will let you access to the tool binaries but won't load the environment variables.
 - Most editors (and language plugins) will look for tools on the `PATH` and run them in the context of your project.
-Therefore, adding the `mise` shims to the `PATH` might be enough (see section below).
+Therefore, adding the `mise` shims to the `PATH` might be enough (see [below](#adding-shims-to-path-default-shell)).
 This will run the tool provided by mise and load the environment variables.
 - In other cases, you may need to manually indicate the path to the tools provided by `mise` in the IDE settings.
-This can be done by using `mise which <tool>` or `mise where`.
+This can be done by using [`mise which <tool>`](./cli/which.md) or [`mise where`](./cli/where).
 You can also provide the path to the tool shim (e.g. `~/.local/share/mise/shims/node`) if the plugin supports it as this will also load the environment variables when the tool is run.
 - Finally, some custom plugins have been developed to work with `mise`.
 You can find them in the [IDE Plugins](#ide-plugins) section.

-## Adding shims to PATH in your default shell profile
+## Adding shims to PATH in your default shell profile {#adding-shims-to-path-default-shell}

 IDEs work better with [shims](./dev-tools/shims) than they do environment variable modifications.
 The simplest way is to add the mise shim directory to `PATH`.